When you’re growing as a person, you’ll find yourself alone at some point.

 Embrace being alone

 When you’re alone because you’re awkward, that sucks.
-But when you’re alone because you’re a man on a mission (or woman) who is striving to do something difficult and interesting, it’s a good re-frame to adopt.
+But when you’re alone because you’re a man on a mission (or woman) who is striving to do something difficult and interesting you won't even notice.